pyControl/docs/docs/user-guide/graphical-user-interface.md

 Optionally a hardware test can be specified for the experiment.
 The hardware test is a task that is run before the main task, allowing the user to check whether the hardware is working as intended.
 The hardware test can be the same task as that used for the experiment, or another task designed specifically to test the hardware.
 No data is saved during the hardware test.

-The subjects table is used to specify which hardware setups will be used and which subject will run on each setup.
+The subjects table is used to specify which subjects will run in which hardware setups.
 To add a subject to the experiment, press the *add* button, select the setup and enter a name for the subject.
+The *Run* check box determines whether on not a particular subject will be run when the experiment is run.
+You can assign multiple subjects to the same setup in the variables table but can only run a single subject on a given setup at a time.

 The variables table is used to set the value of variables before the task starts.
 Variables can be set to the same value for all subjects or to different values for different subjects.
 Variables can be set to numbers, or Python objects including strings, lists and dictionaries.
 The constants  `ms`, `second`, `minute` and `hour` can be used, e.g. a variable can be set to `5*second`.